Preventing business email compromise (BEC) attacks and scams

 • BEC: Requires significant research and planning, making each attack unique and difficult to detect.

-• Phishing: Can be automated and sent in bulk, sometimes making them easier to identify and block.
+• Phishing: Uses automation and bulk sends, which can be easier to identify and block.

 • BEC: Can result in significant financial losses and data breaches, impacting the entire organization.